kfragkog/FCC/README-FCC.md

 # JavaScript

-  - JavaScript provides seven different data types which are undefined, null, boolean, string ("blah"), symbol, number (1), and object
+  - JavaScript provides seven different data types which are undefined, null, boolean (true or false), string ("blah"), symbol, number (1), and object
   - Declare a variable by putting *var* in front of it
   - Assignment operator assigns values to vars
     - e.g. myVariable = 5;